Skip to main content

 1. Log in to OpenWRT, as above.

-2. In the Main Menu, click Network, then Interfaces.
-Next to Radio1, click Scan to search for the Wi-Fi network:
+2. In the Main Menu, click Network, then Wireless.
+Next to disabled, click Edit:

-6. You should see pending changes.
+5. You should see unsaved changes.
 Scroll down and click Save & Apply:

 7. Check the internet connection.
 In the Main Menu, click Dashboard and scroll down to the Wireless section.
 The farm Wi-Fi network should be active: